April 28, 2021

 Makes sense so far.

-Also, this isn’t going to feature a traditional plot summary.
+Also, this will not feature a traditional plot summary.
 Why?
-Well, there isn’t really much of a plot.
+Well, there isn’t much of a plot.

-Moving along, we’re taken to Wilmington, North Carolina, and a Stephen King cameo.
+As we move along, we’re taken to Wilmington, North Carolina, and a Stephen King cameo.
 From there, we’re introduced to Who Made Who, one of the few new pieces of music composed by AC/DC for the film—and one of my favorite songs.
-While the entire soundtrack is composed of their work, most of it is made up of songs from other albums.
+While they composed the entire soundtrack, most of it comprises songs from other albums.

 A drawbridge—the Isabel Holmes bridge—decides that it’s done carrying traffic over the Cape Fear River.
-While two clueless operators play a rousing game of Go Fish, the machinery inside begins the process of raising the bridge.
+As two clueless operators play a rousing game of Go Fish, the machinery inside raises the bridge.

 Chaos ensues, including a flying watermelon, a couple of stoners in an AC/DC van, and a few unlucky motorists being dumped into the water below.

 From there we move to the Dixie Boy Truck Stop, the location where much of the film plays out.
-We’re introduced to a handful of characters—chiefly Billy, an ex-con portrayed by Emilio Estevez.
+We’re introduced to a handful of characters—Billy, an ex-con portrayed by Emilio Estevez.
 We also meet Pat Hingle‘s Bubba Hendershot, owner of the Dixie Boy and aspiring gun-runner.

-The biggest intro comes when the film’s main antagonist—a White Western Star 4800 wearing the Green Goblin’s face.
-Thankfully, the truck is gracious, delivering Frankie Faison into the film as the truck’s driver.
+The biggest intro comes when the film’s principal antagonist—a White Western Star 4800 wearing the Green Goblin’s face.
+The truck is gracious, delivering Frankie Faison into the film as the truck’s driver.

-Everyone’s favorite chicken restaurant/meth kingpin Gustavo Fring (Giancarlo Esposito) shows up long enough to see a pinball machine’s glass shatter.
+Everyone’s favorite chicken restaurant owner/meth kingpin Gustavo Fring (Giancarlo Esposito) shows up long enough to see a pinball machine’s glass shatter.
 His response—inexplicably—is to issue an agitated “your mama” to the machine.
-Then again, Stephen King has admitted to being “coked out of his mind” during the production of the movie, so best we not linger too long.
+Then again, Stephen King has admitted to being “coked out of his mind” during the movie’s production.
+Best we not linger too long.

-We’re introduced to a handful of characters, including the hitchhiking Brett (Laura Harrington), pervy bible salesman Camp Loman (Chris Murney, who played Hanrahan in the hockey classic Slap Shot), and little leaguer Deke (Holter Graham), whose father works at the Dixie Boy.
+We’re introduced to a handful of characters, including the hitchhiking Brett (Laura Harrington), a pervy bible peddler named Camp Loman (Chris Murney, who played Hanrahan in the hockey classic Slap Shot), and little leaguer Deke (Holter Graham), whose father works at the Dixie Boy.

 We Made You!

 At its heart, it’s a B movie and a pretty damned good one at that.
 It’s more sci-fi than straight horror, a fact that plays well with the script.
-It doesn’t take itself too seriously, which can be refreshing in and of itself.
+It doesn’t take itself too seriously, which can be refreshing.

-Unfortunately, this movie marks the only time King has served as a director.
-While it may not be what he envisioned, he delivered a movie that’s absolutely perfect for what it is.
+This movie marks the only time King has served as a director.
+While it may not be what he envisioned, he delivered a movie that’s perfect for what it is.